The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 # Setting Up Our Development Environment

 For your first months at Marcy Lab School, you will be developing using Amazon Web Service (AWS) Cloud9.
 It will give all fellows and instructors a standard and consistent coding environment.
-Once you gain more coding experience and begin to create robust web applications, you will transition to developing on your local machines.
+Once you gain more coding experience and begin to create robust web applications, you will transition to developing on your local machines. **You will only need to create one Cloud9 Environment** during your time at Marcy Lab.
+You will code all of your work and assignments on this virutal machine.

 A Marcy Lab School staff member has sent you an email containing the link to sign into your AWS account.
 The same email should also contain your username and a temporary password.